Written by Scot Chisholm

 “To create a shopping experience that pleases our customers; a workplace that creates opportunities and a great working environment for our associates; and a business that achieves financial success.”

 Now, to check in with our formula: The benefit is pretty weak and limiting (“pleases our customers” and “great working environment”).
 And this mission mixes a customer-facing delivery (“creating a shopping experience”) with an employee-facing delivery (“a great working environment”).
+Overall, it’s way too complex for anyone to remember or care about.

 P.S.
 This one is the food store chain, Albertson’s mission statement 🤯